GeekyDeaks/g29-hall-sensor-mod/README.md

 2. complete replacement of the original pot with a 3D printed design

-Both designs require some additonal additional parts to accompany the 3D model
+Both designs require some additional parts to accompany the 3D model

 1. 2x 6mm diameter 3mm high magnets
 2. [A1324](https://docs.rs-online.com/958c/0900766b813d193a.pdf) hall effect sensor

 # Hall Sensor

-Over the 70 degrees rotation the pedal rotates the pot axis, the output of the A1314 is very linear.
+Over the 70 degrees rotation the pedal rotates the pot axis, the output of the A1324 is very linear.
 The chart below shows the output of the sensor compares to the output of the pot whilst both are connected in the same pedal:

 ![compare](img/hall_mk2_1_compare_chart.png)